-The fact that our results are stable whether we test the mass models against the total or dark matter-only mass profiles allows us to gauge how important the mass bias caused by turbulent pressure is.
-The point is that the turbulent pressure is expected to contribute the same amount (or less) to the total mass estimate as the ICM mass: both contributions are at the $5-15$\% level and radially increasing, and at the maximum radius we consider $\sim r_{2500}$ the gas fraction ($\sim10\%$) is likely larger than the pressure bias.
-Since our results are the same whether we account for the ICM mass or not, we conclude that the systematic uncertainty is likely much smaller than the statistical uncertainty.
+The fact that our results are stable whether we test the mass models against the total or ICM-subtracted mass profiles allows us to gauge how important the mass bias caused by turbulent pressure is.
+The point is that the turbulent pressure is expected to contribute the same amount (or less) to the total mass estimate as the ICM mass: both contributions are at the $5-15$\% level and radially increasing, and at the maximum radius we consider $\sim r_{2500}$ the gas fraction ($\sim~10\%$) is likely larger than the pressure bias.
+Since our results are the same whether we account for ICM mass or not, we conclude that this systematic offset is likely much smaller than the statistical uncertainty.